 - Chokhmah (hoke-mah): The direct translation is ‘wisdom.’
 However ‘wisdom’ in kabbalistic language is not associated with being ‘enlightened.’
 It has to do with the idea of a unity within a singular point of existence.
 Chokhmah is the idea of “something coming out of the nothingness” of Keter/the Source.
 You can compare this to physical science, where you have the “point before the explosion” of the “Big Bang.”
 That point with everything within it, is Chokhmah.
 This is the role of the Architect.
 Everything in the Matrix existed “as one” within him, before he ‘created’ it.

 - Binah (bee-nah): This means ‘understanding’ and is the companion of Chokhmah.
 The Oracle acts as Binah, which is likened to the idea of ‘mother’ in kabbalah, while Chokhmah is considered ‘father.’
 (Just as the Architect and Oracle are father and mother of the Matrix.)
 Binah is where the unified thought of Chokhmah is developed.
 (Binah would relate to the actual explosion of the “Big Bang” in the above example.)
-Thus the Architect calls her, “an intuitive program,” as she can relate to the expansion of his ideas in ways he himself cannot.
+Thus the Architect calls the Oracle, “an intuitive program,” as she can relate to the expansion of his ideas in ways he himself cannot.
 They function in unison, and each exists to, “do what they are here to do” (as the Oracle said).

 Third Concept: “The Six”